impact-initiatives-hppu/humind/README.md

     number of domestic tasks (and lighting) equal to 4 instead of 5.
   - Optional shelter damages component added.

-- Health: removal of the WGQs from the framework.
+- **Health**: removal of the WGQs from the framework.

-- WASH: small changes to incorporate the self-reported variants and map them to the JMP classifications.
+- **WASH**: small changes to incorporate the self-reported variants and map them to the JMP classifications.

-- Food Security: new additional step to analyze the impact of livelihood coping strategies on Food Consumption (changes done in [impactR4PHU](https://github.com/impact-initiatives/impactR4PHU) and reflected in humind).
+- **Food Security**: new additional step to analyze the impact of livelihood coping strategies on Food Consumption (changes done in [impactR4PHU](https://github.com/impact-initiatives/impactR4PHU) and reflected in humind).

-- Education: small changes to indicator naming to reflect “direct attack on education”.
+- **Education**: small changes to indicator naming to reflect “direct attack on education”.
 Indicator name was `edu_disrupted_occupation` and is now called `edu_disrupted_attack.`

 ## 📌 Issues and Feedback